-Shailendra N. Thomas was appointed to the Commission in 2018.
-Her experience in education extends more than 30 years, serving as elementary school teacher, instructional specialist, educational consultant, adjunct college professor, senior administrator/principal at Fellowship Christian Academy, Dallas co-director of the Texas Private Schools Association, and national accreditation commissioner for the Association of Christian Schools International.
-Thomas received her doctoral degree in educational leadership in 2010 from Oral Roberts University and recently completed her service as head of school of Scofield Christian School.
-She currently serves as head of school at the King's Academy in Dallas and has co-authored several books that inspire children, women, and educators.
+Shailendra N. Thomas has experience in education extending more than 30 years, serving as elementary school teacher, instructional specialist, educational consultant, adjunct college professor, senior administrator/principal at Fellowship Christian Academy, Dallas co-director of the Texas Private Schools Association, and national accreditation commissioner for the Association of Christian Schools International.
+Thomas received her doctoral degree in educational leadership from Oral Roberts University and was head of school at Scofield Christian School.
+She currently serves as head of school at the King's Academy in Dallas and has co-authored several books.